handpoint/ecommdoc/batchintegration/transactiontypes.md

 | cardIssuerCountry | Always | Card issuing country’s name (when known). |
 | cardIssuerCountryCode | Always | Card issuing country’s ISO-3166 2-letter code (when known). |

-Other response fields may be returned as documented elsewhere in this guide.
 Undocumented fields may be returned at the Gateways discretion but should not be relied upon.
 The acquirerResponseXXXX fields are dependent on the Acquirer in use and are supplied for additional information only.
 The response is also POSTed to any URL provided by optional callbackURL.